Whom to see for an STI?

 If you think you have an STD, what kind of doctor do you go to?

 While you're visiting a health care provider, why not take the opportunity to learn more about safer sex?
-You'll have an opportunity to discuss safer sex guidelines with the health care provider that you see, and learn ways to reduce your risk of contracting STIs.
-Another valuable resource the Go Ask Alice!
-Sexual and Reproductive Health archive, which has many, many related Q&As.
+Discussing safer sex guidelines with your provider can help you learn ways to reduce your risk of contracting STIs.
+Knowledge can help enhance enjoyment by reducing anxiety.
+If you’re feeling too shy to ask in-person, another valuable resource is the Go Ask Alice!
+Sexual and Reproductive Health archives, which has many, many related Q&As.

 Can’t find information on the site about your health concern or issue?